Earwax removal – your common questions answered

 How can I remove earwax at home?

-Don’t use ear candles to try to remove earwax.
+Don’t use ear candles to try and remove earwax.
 These are long tubes of fabric (cloth) soaked in beeswax that you place in your ear.
 Lighting the other end of the fabric candle is meant to draw any wax out of your ear.
 But there’s no evidence that ear candles work.
 They can be very dangerous and cause serious injury.

 How does professional earwax removal work?